emacs-berlin/emacs-berlin.org/index.md

 The next meetup is on Wednesday, November 28th (back to the last Wednesday of the month).
 Come visit us at the usual location.
+Confirmed talks so far:

+- Gary with an update on his mobile Emacs experiences with the Planet Computers Gemini smartphone

 As always: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
 Bring your laptop for